Raphbos/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups is an executable script that prints all the groups the current user is part of

-3-new_owner is an executable script that changes the owner of the file hello to the user betty
+3-new_owner is an executable script that changes the owner of the file hello to 4-empty is an executable script that creates an empty file called hello